gbeckers/Birdwatcher/docs/recipes/concatenatingtransformations.rst

 .. currentmodule:: birdwatcher

-If you want to apply multiple transformations to a video, it is best to concatenate them on a :class:`Frames` object:
+When applying multiple transformations to a video, it is best to concatenate them on a :class:`Frames` object:

 .. code:: python